Bring your allyship this summer with the Festival Five

 Make the White Ribbon Promise to never use, excuse, or remain silent about men’s violence against women.
 Encourage your mates to make the White Ribbon Promise too!

-Jade Sullivan is a Campaigns Assistant at White Ribbon UK where she supports policy development and campaigns to positively change cultures.
+Jade Sullivan is the Campaigns Assistant at White Ribbon UK where she supports policy development and campaigns to positively change cultures.